 Horse Industry Promotion Referendum

-Horse and other equine animal owners/lessors will vote across the state on March 11, 2014 to determine whether to continue to voluntarily assess themselves two dollars ($2.00) per ton of commercial horse feed in order to provide funds to promote the interests of the horse industry.
+Horse and other equine animal owners/lessors will vote across the state on March 08, 2017 to determine whether to continue to voluntarily assess themselves four dollars ($4.00) per ton of commercial horse feed in order to provide funds to promote the interests of the horse industry.

-Spring Williams-Byrd, County Extension Director, says the vote in Burke County will take place in the County Extension Center from 8:30 a.m. to 5:00 p.m.
-Any North Carolina resident who has reached his/her 9th birthday as of January 1, 2014 and who has complete or partial ownership or lease of an equine (horse, pony, mule, donkey or hinny) is eligible to vote.
+Spring Williams-Byrd, County Extension Director, says the vote in Burke County will take place at the County Extension Center, located at 130 Ammons Drive, Suite 2, Morganton, from 8:30 a.m. to 5:00 p.m.
+Any North Carolina resident who has reached his/her 9th birthday as of January 1, 2017 and who has complete or partial ownership or lease of an equine (horse, pony, mule, donkey or hinny) is eligible to vote.
 Individuals must sign a statement certifying eligibility at time of voting.

 Since many horse owners work away from home during business hours, a provision has been made for absentee voting.
-Between the dates of February 24–March 10, horse owners may visit or phone the County Extension Center and request a ballot and absentee registration form.
-These must be turned in to the Extension office by March 11, and will be counted along with others on March 11.
+Between the dates of February 20–March 08, horse owners may visit or phone the County Extension Center and request a ballot and absentee registration form.
+These must be turned in to the Extension office by March 08, and will be counted along with others on March 09.

 Many other agricultural commodities have similar voluntary assessment programs.
 Horsemen may receive a refund of the assessment by writing to the NC Horse Council within a year of purchase and including proof of purchase.